| Membership | Price (+HST) |

 Admission

-- Garden Admission or Membership Applies
+- Garden Admission or Membership applies for daytime visits during standard opening hours

 Parking